open5e/open5e/source/equipment/expenses.rst

     their own gear.

-    Maintaining this kind of lifestyle doesn't require you to spend any coin, but it is time-­‐consuming.
+    Maintaining this kind of lifestyle doesn't require you to spend any coin, but it is time-consuming.
 If you spend your time between adventures practicing a profession, you can eke out the equivalent of a poor lifestyle.
 Proficiency in the Survival skill lets you live at the equivalent of a comfortable lifestyle.